Poland's president calls on NATO allies to raise spending on defense to 3% of GDP

 Duda said that puts the United States and Poland in a position to “lead by example and provide an inspiration for others.”

 “The Russian Federation has switched its economy to war mode.
-It is allocating close to 30 percent of its annual budget to arm itself," Duda argued.
+It is allocating close to 30 percent of its annual budget to arm itself," Duda argued in the newspaper op-ed.
 “This figure and other data coming out of Russia are alarming.
 Vladimir Putin’s regime poses the biggest threat to global peace since the end of the Cold War.”

 Duda will visit Brussels for a meeting with NATO Secretary-General Jens Stoltenberg after his visit to the U.S.